 * The membership year runs from Jan.
 1 - Dec.
 31. The payment of your dues secures your membership for a given year.
 You can pay your dues at any point during the year, but many choose to pay ahead.

-Membership in The American Legion Auxiliary shall be limited to the grandmothers, mothers, sisters, wives, and direct and adopted female descendants of members of The American Legion, and to the grandmothers, mothers, sisters, wives, and direct and adopted female descendants of all men and women who were in the Armed Forces of the United States during any of the following periods: April 6, 1917, to November 11, 1918; and any time after December 7, 1941; or who, being citizens of the United States at the time of their entry therein, served on active duty in the Armed Forces of any of the governments associated with the United States during any of said periods, and died in the line of duty or after honorable discharge; and to those women who of their own right are eligible for membership in The American Legion.
+Membership in The American Legion Auxiliary shall be limited to the grandmothers, mothers, sisters, spouses, and direct and adopted female descendants of members of The American Legion, and to the grandmothers, mothers, sisters, spouses, and direct and adopted female descendants of all men and women who were in the Armed Forces of the United States during any of the following periods: April 6, 1917, to November 11, 1918; and any time after December 7, 1941; or who, being citizens of the United States at the time of their entry therein, served on active duty in the Armed Forces of any of the governments associated with the United States during any of said periods, and died in the line of duty or after honorable discharge; and to those women who of their own right are eligible for membership in The American Legion.

-A women eligible for membership through a veteran who, now deceased, was not a member of The American Legion must submit the veteran's DD214 record with her application to verify eligibility.
+Individuals eligible for membership through a veteran who, now deceased, was not a member of The American Legion must submit the veteran's DD214 record with her application to verify eligibility.

 If a request for membership is based on a family member who is living, that person must be a member of The American Legion.